weiserlab/ambuj/index.md

 ## Research Interest

 Over the past decade; my research interests have centered around **wireless**, **networking**, and **embedded systems**, and the intersection of these areas with other domains.
 Often it involves combining elements from electronics, communications and computer science.
+My research is application driven, and often involves working together with domain experts and experts from industry.

+> “Applications are of course the whole point of ubiquitous computing” - Mark Weiser

 ## Recent News
 * [Q2 2022] Organisational role and committee member for various scientific events: Jury member 2022 ABB Research Award, ACM MobiCom 2023 (Web chair), IEEE Infocom 2023 (TPC member), IEEE Infocom 2022 (Session chair), CPS-IoTBench 2022 (Session chair), ACM LP-IoT 2022 (with Mobicom)(TPC Member), [Perfail 2023 (TPC Member)](https://perfail-workshop.github.io/2023/)